Football South Coast

-Football South Coast is a sport governing body and soccer competition based in the Illawarra and South Coast regions of New South Wales.
+Football South Coast is a governing body and soccer competition based in the Illawarra and South Coast regions of New South Wales.
 All competitions and soccer activity of Football South Coast is under control of Football New South Wales.

+There are 3 Premier Leagues at the senior levels, followed by community leagues ranging from divisions 1-4.

 Teams and structure

-Premier League
+Premier League 1

-Twelve clubs compete in the Premier league in 1st Grade, 2nd Grade and Youth League.
+Twelve (12) clubs compete in the 2026 Men's Premier League 1 in First Grade, Reserve Grade and Youth Grade.